geohackweek/raster/_episodes/02-rasterconcepts.md

 # What makes a raster geospatial?

-A raster is just an image until we specify what part of the earth the image covers.
+A raster is just an image in sensor coordinates until we specify what part of the earth the image covers.
 This is done through two pieces of metadata that accompany the pixel values of the image: